robin-rpr/calos/doc/clearly-image.rst

 Compatibility and behavior differences
 --------------------------------------

-:code:`ch-image` is an independent implementation and shares no code with other Dockerfile interpreters.
+:code:`clearly image` is an independent implementation and shares no code with other Dockerfile interpreters.
 It uses a formal Dockerfile parsing grammar developed from the `Dockerfile reference documentation
 <https://docs.docker.com/engine/reference/builder/>`_ and miscellaneous other